markur4/plotastic/README.md

     - *Function to convert numerical data into categorical data by binning?*
   - 📆 Pearson, Spearman, Kendall
-- Printable Snippets
-  - 📆 Snippets for all implemented tests

 [//]:<end of Statistics ------------------------------------------------------->
 </blockquote>